chapel-lang/chapel/doc/rst/usingchapel/QUICKSTART.rst

    d.
 Use GNU make to build Chapel.
       On some systems, you will have to use gmake.
-      See `building.rst`_ for more information about building Chapel.
+      See :ref:`building.rst <readme-building>` for more information about building Chapel.

       .. code-block:: bash